 Reflect on the foundational theological convictions that frame Stott's treatment of marriage, same-sex relationships, and singleness, in light of biblical teaching about God's will for sexual intimacy.
-Be sure to address Points 1-5 and 7-10.
+Be sure to address Points 1-5 and 7-9.

-- 1) In our post-Fall world, what makes our understanding of sex and gender issues complex, according to Doherty (SSR, 17-20); Stott (SSR, 75-78); and Sprinkle and Gilson?
-How can the distinctions they draw (e.g., preference vs. practice) inform our overall approach as Jesus's followers, as we interact with others, whether we or they identify as heterosexual or LGBTQ? - 2) If human beings are not defined by their sex or gender (Stott, SSR, 16), who are we, and where does our dignity and value lie? - 3) What do all persons have in common, being created by God?
-What do we share as a result of the Fall? - 4) What is the biblical view of "the God-ordained context for one-flesh intimacy" (Stott, SSR, 39-40)?
-What are the four elements of marriage as God established it, according to Genesis 2 (Stott, SSR, 38), and the three principles Jesus affirmed (Stott, SSR, 38)? - 5) How do all other sexual practices and relationships outside of the biblical standards for sexual intimacy (e.g., engaging in purposeful lust, pornography, and nonmarital sex) measure up to God's revealed will, in light of Jesus's teaching?
-Is there room for Christians standing under biblical authority to "agree to disagree," and in what senses, if so? - 6) Biblically defined, what is agape "love," and what is "freedom"? - 7) How is the Lord Jesus relevant to the widespread belief that sexual experience and/or marriage are necessary for "the good life," rich in love, joy, and meaning, and fulfilling a person's highest potential? - 8) What hope does Jesus Christ (risen Lord, Savior, and Teacher) and his redemptive and transformative power and love offer to all who experience loneliness and unfulfilled longings for intimacy, whatever their sexual orientation and their relational situation? - 9) How will these biblical-theological convictions-and Cru's statement, "Leading in a Complex Moral Environment"-shape the way you'll approach sexuality-related issues in your own life, and interact with others in the future, as a follower of the Lord Jesus?
-What is one next step you can take to be better informed and prepared to live and minister in his name?
+- In our post-Fall world, what makes our understanding of sex and gender issues complex, according to Doherty in "2.
+The Incidence of Homosexuality" (SSR, 17-20); according to Stott, in the section titled "The Christian call to hope," in "7.
+Faith, Hope, and Love" (SSR, 75-78); and according to Sprinkle and Gilson?
+How can the distinctions they draw (e.g., "preference" vs. "practice") inform our overall approach as serious followers of Jesus committed to living a transformed life, as we interact with others, whether we or they identify as a heterosexual person or an LGBTQ person in terms of sex, gender, and attractional pattern? - 2) If human beings aren't defined by their sex or gender (Stott, "1.
+Introduction" (SSR, 16), who are we, and where does our essential dignity and value lie? - 3) What do all persons have in common, being created by God?
+What do we share as a result of the Fall? - 4) What's the biblical view of "the God-ordained context for one-flesh intimacy" (Stott, SSR, 39-40)?
+What are the four elements of marriage as God established it, in Genesis 2 (Stott, SSR, 38), and the three principles Jesus affirmed (Stott, SSR, 38)?
+(See "4.
+Sexuality and Marriage in the Bible.") - 5) How do all other sexual relations and practices outside of the biblical standards for sexual intimacy (e.g., engaging in purposeful lust, pornography, and nonmarital sex) measure up to God's revealed will, in light of Jesus's teaching?
+Is there room for Christians standing under biblical authority to "agree to disagree," and in what senses, if so? - 6) Biblically defined, what is agape "love," and what is "freedom," as presented in the class lectures? - 7) How is the Lord Jesus relevant to the widespread belief that sexual experience in or outside of marriage are necessary for "the good life," rich in love, joy, and meaning, and fulfilling a person's highest potential? - 8) What hope does Jesus Christ (risen Lord, Savior, and Teacher) and his redemptive and transformative love and power offer to all who experience loneliness and unfulfilled longings for intimacy, whatever their sexual orientation and their relational situation? - 9) How will these biblical-theological convictions-and Cru's statement, "Leading in a Complex Moral Environment"-shape the way you'll approach sexuality-related issues in your own life, and interact with others in the future, following the Lord Jesus?
+What's one next step you'll take to be better informed and prepared to minister to others in his name?

-2. What is Salvation?

-DUE: Saturday, February 18, 11:59 pm, Eastern (submit to Canvas).
+What is Salvation?
+DUE: Friday, February 23, 11:59 pm, Eastern (submit to Canvas).